Program to Launch May 2021 Learn More

 The PA program admissions team receives your application once CASPA has processed and verified it.
 Click here to find out more about how your CAPSA application is processed.
 An email will be sent from Mercy College within a week to acknowledge receipt of your application, and to notify if there are any outstanding needs.
 Within 4-6 weeks you will be notified of your application review status via email.

-The selection process consists of the CASPA, GPA, GRE scores, personal statement, CASPer, and interview day activities.
+The selection process consists of the CASPA, GPA, GRE scores, personal statement, Altus Suite (Casper/Snapshot), and interview activities.

 Please visit Mercy College’s Admission Criteria information regarding international students.